Aloysius Pang: Impact and aftermath

 On 6 May 2019, the findings from the COI were presented in the Singapore Parliament by Defence Minister Ng Eng Hen.
 It was found that the primary issue was that the gun barrel was lowered without ensuring that everyone was in a safe position.
 There was no evidence indicating foul play or deliberate acts found.
 At the time of accident, Pang was together with a NSMan gun commander, 3SG(NS) Hubert Wah, aged 31 and a Military Expert technician, ME2 Ivan Teo, aged 35.
 Pang did not move away from the gun barrel as required in the operating procedures, claiming that he would not be hit.
 Both Wah and Teo miscalculated the space in the cabin and the time needed for the barrel to be lowered, and Wah, proceeded to lower the gun barrel.
 After the gun barrel has been lowered for a time, Pang began to move away, however it was too late and was caught between the end of the barrel and the top of the cabin above him.
 Both Wah and Teo tried to stop the barrel from lowering through the main control screen and manually resisting the motion of the barrel, instead of activating the emergency stop buttons located at their respective positions in the howitzer.
 The COI stated the safety lapses were preventable if the standard operating procedures were followed.
 The External Review Panel on SAF Safety has also recommended to SAF to do more to improve on the 'weak' safety culture.

 On 31 July 2019, Teo and Wah were charged under the Singapore Armed Forces Act and the Penal Code in a military court for causing death under rash and/or negligent acts and for disobeying military general orders.
 On 19 November 2019, they pleaded guilty and were sentenced on the same day with Wah and Teo fined $8,000 and $7,000 respectively.
 Should the fine not be paid, Wah and Teo would be detained for 40 days and 35 days respectively.
 Wah would also be demoted from the rank of Third Sergeant to Corporal.
 The Pang family had requested a lenient sentence, saying that "One loss is enough.
 Other parents' sons have a life ahead of them."

 Tributes

 A video tribute to Pang was aired on Channel 8 on 31 January 2019.
 On 14 April 2019, a special memoriam was given during the 2019 Star Awards ceremony, where performers Xu Bin, Timothee Yap, Zong Zijie and Gavin Teo performed the song Voices From My Heart 小人物的心声 while montages of Pang were shown.
-However the Honorary TV Award, a posthumous award for artistes who contributed significantly to the industry, was not presented.